Automobile Accidents

 - Reckless Driving: Reckless driving (S.C.
 Code § 56-5-2920) is defined as driving in a manner that indicates “a willful or wanton disregard for the safety of persons or property.”
 In other words, the driver commits deliberate or unruly acts without any boundaries or limitations.
 In South Carolina, this is a misdemeanor offense that carries the possibility of up to 30 days in jail.
 But when a reckless driver’s actions cause severe injuries to others, the criminal penalties the driver is subject to provide very little comfort to injury victims and their families.

-For someone who is injured in a reckless driving car accident, the consequences can last for a lifetime.
-Many auto accident injuries are permanent and debilitating, requiring ongoing medical care.
-Victims also frequently have to miss a lot of time from work, if they are ever able to return to work at all.
-Add in the untold amounts of physical and emotional pain and suffering, and the extent of the damages suffered becomes very difficult to quantify. - Inclement Weather: Poor driving conditions can lead to head-on collisions.
+- Inclement Weather: Poor driving conditions can lead to head-on collisions.
 Some examples include high winds and heavy rain.
 Snow and ice are not as common in South Carolina, but occasionally, temperatures drop below 32 degrees while it is raining, creating icy road conditions.

 - Entering the Wrong Direction on a Freeway Ramp: As mentioned earlier, head-on crashes can be caused by a motorist who enters a freeway ramp while driving in the wrong direction or drives the wrong way down a one-way street.
 This type of move is usually inadvertent and tends to occur at night when it is more difficult to see the road signs.